Q: How does the liner work? Why?

 Q: What kind of freezer should I buy?
 What size?

-A: There are various producers of plate freezers both new and used.
+A: There are various producers of new and used plate freezers.
 Contact your Beck representative for a producer near you.
 Plate freezer size depends on the amount of product you want to produce.
 Stations are the number of plates in a plate freezer.
 Plate dimensions relate to the number of frames you can put onto the usable plate surface.

 Q: How do I get the frames out of the freezer without damaging them?